Takis Fyssas: Hearts

-After being allowed to leave Benfica in the summer of 2005, Fyssas made the surprise decision to move to Scotland with the Hearts, despite reported interest from England and Germany.
+After being allowed to leave Benfica in the summer of 2005, Fyssas made the surprise decision to move to Scotland with Hearts, despite reported interest from England and Germany.
 He collected his fourth career winners medal in his first season with the Tynecastle side, when they defeated Gretna in the 2005–06 Scottish Cup final.
 His first and only Hearts goal came in a league game against Motherwell on 9 December 2006.
 He became a popular member of the Hearts team and will always be remembered fondly for his celebrations after clinching a place in the UEFA Champions League.
 He left the Edinburgh club at the end of the 2006–07 season to move back to Panathinaikos.

 Panathinaikos

 In his second Panathinaikos term, he played just a couple of games and he silently decided to retire from football.

 International career

 Fyssas played 60 matches for Greece national team and he scored four goals.
 He was one of the key players for team that won the Euro 2004 championship in Portugal, a win that shocked the footballing world as Greece were considered 100–1 outsiders before the tournament started.
-He was subsequently selected in the Team of the Tournament.